Certified Kubernetes Application Developer CKAD Learning Path

 - You are not allowed to have anything around you and no one should enter the room.

-- The exam proctor will be watching you always, so refrain from doing any other activities.
+- The exam proctor will always watch you, so refrain from doing other activities.
 Your screen is also always shared.

 - Copy + Paste works fine.

 - You will have an online notepad on the right corner to note down.
-I hardly used it, but it can be useful to type and modify text instead of using VI editor.
+I hardly used it, but it can be useful to type and modify text instead of using the VI editor if you are not comfortable with it.

 All the Best …